pbuckner/x-plane_plugins/XPython/docs/source/development/udp/flir.rst

   ..
 Note::

-     X-Plane 11.55 (at least) **does not send FLIR data**.
-This appears to be completely broken.
+     X-Plane 11.55 and X-Plane 12 **do not send FLIR data**.
+This command has been de-commissioned.

-     A bug has been filed with Laminar Research: 2021-Sep-3.

-     Unconfirmed reports indicate this interface was remove after X-Plane 11.41.

 .. toctree::
    :maxdepth: 1